diegomarquez/game-builder/README.md

 - Think about how to handle paths to images

-- Make Sublime package to generate code
+- Make Sublime plugin to generate files from templates
+    - Make an empty menu structure.
+    - Add options to create different types of files from templates
+    - Button to automatically generate setModulePath calls where needed
 - Use HTML to add some on screen explanation of what is going on
 - Add additional debug drawing to game_object
     * global transformed position
 - Explain main components in the main README.md
+- Rough explanation of each folder in src in respective README.md files
 - Spike Performance Boost
     - Canvas caching
         * Cache static drawings (Drawing Renderer, NEW)